 Conversions of Jews to Christianity had taken place periodically from early times, but what distinguishes the period of approximately 1391 to 1415 is the unprecedented number of Jewish converts, a large percentage of whom –because of their employment in public offices and their closer contact with the Christian upper classes– belonged to the elite of their community.
-The result is that in the 15th century we have a complicated social picture: First there were Christians of old stock, cristianos viejos (the majority), joined now by a significant and highly visible number of “New Christians” (conversos or cristianos nuevos).
+The result is that in the 15th century we have a complicated social picture: First there were Christians of old stock, Cristianos viejos (the majority), joined now by a significant and highly visible number of “New Christians” (Conversos or Cristianos nuevos).
 There still remained a substantial community of Jews, many of whom prospered despite the trying times.
-And in Aragón and eastern and southern Castile many Mudejars added to the social mix (these will be discussed in a later page).
+And in Aragón and eastern and southern Castile many Mudejars added to the social mix.

 Consequences of Conversion.